 What is the link between the state of financial intermediation and economic development?
 This question is explored here by embedding a costly-state verification framework into the standard neoclassical growth paradigm.
-As in the standard costly-state verification paradigm, the ex post return on a project is private information and an intermediary can audit the reported return.
-The model has two novel features, though.
-First, there is a distribution over firm type, each type offering a different combination of risk and return.
-Second, the likelihood of a successful audit is increasing and concave in the amount of resources devoted to monitoring.
+The model has two novel ingredients.
+As in the standard costly-state verification paradigm, the expost return on a project is private information and an intermediary can audit the reported return.
+The first ingredient is that likelihood of a successful audit is increasing and concave in the amount of resources devoted to monitoring.
 The cost of auditing is increasing and convex in the amount of resources spent on this activity.
+Second, there is a distribution over firm type, each type offering a different combination of risk and return.

-These two features lead to a financial theory of firm size.
+Two key features follow from these ingredients.
+First, a financial theory of firm size results.
 All firms are funded that earn an expected return greater than the cost of raising capital from savers.
-Funding is increasing in a project's expected return, and decreasing in its variance.
+Funding is increasing in a project's expected return and decreasing in its variance.
 The size of a firm is limited by diminishing returns in information production.
-This theory of firm size is different from the span-of-control model of Lucas (1978), or the industry-dynamics model of Hopenhayn and Rogerson (1992).15